 4. $ icc -mkl dgemm.c -static-intel

-The 4th model does not work because the Intel® MKL library will be located before the source file and the command actually requests to have a combined compile-link step (where the link stage will not see the required library).
-The static references in dgemm.o can only be resolved by libraries passed after the object.
+The 4th model does not work because the static references in dgemm.o can only be resolved by libraries passed after the object.
+So please try

 $ icc dgemm.c -Wl,--start-group $MKLROOT/lib/intel64/libmkl_intel_lp64.a $(MKLROOT)/lib/intel64/libmkl_intel_thread.a $MKLROOT/lib/intel64/libmkl_core.a -Wl,--end-group -lpthread –lm